 Many rock carvings have been found in the Ladakh region which suggest that the area has been inhabited since the Neolithic times.
 To talk about recent history, this region used to be included in the Baltiyul valleys of Pakistan.
 This fact played a major role in shaping Ladakh’s History.
 In addition to that, traders coming in from all the neighboring Muslim lands such as Kashmir and areas of Xinjiang province in China were commonly seen doting the Leh Bazaars till late 20th Century.
 The folk music of Ladakh is based completely on Muslim styles of the predominantly Islamic kingdoms in the western Himalayas.
-Polo, a popular game played on horseback was also a gift of the neighboring lands to Ladakh.
+Polo, a popular game played on horseback was also a gift of the neighboring lands to Ladakh tour packages.
 The game is popular among many locals even today.

 Modern-day Ladakh is enclosed by Tibet on the eastern side, Spiti-Lahaul regions in the south, while Kashmir Valley, Jammu, and the Baltiyul region are in the west.
 The Xinjiang province meets Ladakh at the extreme southwest, across the Karakoram-pass.